matloff/omsi/README.md

 The details will be presented below, but even now the basic layout is
-clear:  In the left panel, the student chooses which exam question to work on; the question itself is shown in the upper-right panel; and the student writes the solution in the lower-right panel.
+clear:  In the left panel, the student chooses which exam question to work on; the question itself is shown in the upper-right panel; and the student writes the solution in the lower-right panel, whether it be code, math or essay.

 <h2>
 <a name="benstudent">